-- We implemented specific procurement and loan financing programmes to support SMMEs through our enterprise development - · We engaged with small fishing communities and provided financial assistance - We continued to engage with investors to ensure that our shareholder expectations were aligned with our strategies - $\cdot\;$ We ensured that we operated ethically and had transparent leadership - We continued to drive diversity and transformation in our businesses - · We contributed R4 284 746 to enterprise development - · We contributed to supplier development through our procurement spending - $\cdot \;$ We contributed to socioeconomic development through our CSI initiatives - We continued to prioritise our social investment projects in skills development, community development and the environment through our strategy across the Group and created value through socio-economic investment - We focused on improving educational outcomes in the Western Cape, the Overberg region, and the Eastern Cape through training - $\cdot\;$ We continued to support an early childhood development (ECD) facility - · We ensured a closer working relationship with regulators - · We fostered positive employee and union relationships - · We supported local businesses and promoted social and economic development - We supported SMMEs with interest free loans through our enterprise development - \cdot $\,$ We provided employment opportunities, learnerships and skills development - We continued to create awareness of the Code of Ethics and Code of Conduct, including the whistle-blowing facility - · We continued to create awareness of The Way We Work Policy - · We had no breach of ethical standards or corruption reported - \cdot $\,$ We effectively monitored our risk management and regulatory compliance - · We paid our taxes and royalties to the Government - We maintained constructive relationships with our partners, business peers and sector organisations - · We spent R1 085 400 on bursary and learnership programmes
+MATERIAL MATTERS KEY PERFORMANCE INDICATOR Compliance with laws and regulations Ethical and transparent leadership Corporate governance practices Social community and economic development Transformation and diversity B-BBEE Collaborative stakeholder engagement Corporate Social Investment (CSI) Support independent SMMEs Support enterprise development programmes Ensure compliance with laws and regulations by adhering to ethical standards and preventing corruption Ensured an ethical and transparent leadership team Monitor and ensured that corporate governance practices are adhered to through policies and procedures that are in place Drive diversity and transformation throughout the Group to meet targets Drive the CSI strategy across the Group through social, community and economic development Paying our taxes and royalties to the Government Meeting our B-BBEE targets in the Group support local business and promote social and economic development through positive stakeholder engagement Provide employment opportunities and skills development for community members in which the Group operates Provide training and development through our bursary and learnership programmes Support independent SMMEs through financial and infrastructure support 2022 PROGRESS WHAT ARE THE RISKS RELATED TO OUR MATERIAL MATTERS?
+We implemented specific procurement and loan financing programmes to support SMMEs through our enterprise development We engaged with small fishing communities and provided financial assistance We continued to engage with investors to ensure that our shareholder expectations were aligned with our strategies We ensured that we operated ethically and had transparent leadership We continued to drive diversity and transformation in our businesses We contributed R2 666 600 to enterprise development such as advances to quota holders to help them perform their jobs.
+We contributed to supplier development through our procurement spending We contributed to prioritise our social investment projects in skills development, community development and the environment through our strategy across the Group and created value through socio-economic investment We focused on improving educational outcomes in the Western Cape, the Overberg region, and the Eastern Cape through training We continued to support an early childhood development (ECD) facility We supported local businesses and promoted social and economic development We supported SMMEs with interest free loans through our enterprise development We continued to create awareness of the Code of Ethics and Code of Conduct, including the whistle-blowing facility We continued to create awareness of The Way We Work Policy We had no breach of ethical standards or corruption reported We paid our taxes and royalties to the Government We apintained constructive relationships with our partners, business peers and sector organisations We spent over R3 million on bursaries, learnership programmes and other types of training Compliance with regulatory and legislative requirements requires the Group to keep abreast of changes, failing which we could incur reputational damage resulting in fines and loss of goodwill within society at large Adverse reputation Industry regulations can impact the business performance Investor and stakeholder confidence could impact our businesses negatively should we fail to uphold our responsibilities in our social relationships